mui/material-ui/docs/src/pages/guides/minimizing-bundle-size/minimizing-bundle-size.md

 //                                               ^^^^^^^^^^^^ 3rd level
 ```

 If you're using `eslint` you can catch problematic imports with the [`no-restricted-imports` rule](https://eslint.org/docs/rules/no-restricted-imports).
-The following `.eslintrc` configuration will restricted problematics imports from `@material-ui` packages:
+The following `.eslintrc` configuration will highlight problematic imports from `@material-ui` packages:

 ```json
 {